← All posts

 It’s about whether we’re honest about what it can and can’t do.
 The developers who thrive won’t be the ones who refuse AI or the ones who blindly trust it.
 They’ll be the ones who know exactly where the line is — and have the skills to work on both sides of it.

-The x100 developer doesn’t skip the code review.
-They just review ten times more code.
+The AI-leveraged developer doesn’t skip the code review.
+They get better at deciding what deserves deeper review.